DPDK/dpdk/doc/guides/freebsd_gsg/build_sample_apps.rst

 .. note::

-    In the above example, helloworld was in the directory structure of the Intel® DPDK.
-However, it could have been located outside the directory structure to keep the Intel® DPDK structure intact.
+    In the above example, helloworld was in the directory structure of the DPDK.
+However, it could have been located outside the directory structure to keep the DPDK structure intact.
 In the following case, the helloworld application is copied to a new directory as a new starting point.